-3. Compliance with Receiving Water Limitations Addressed by a TMDL through a WMP or EWMP
+3. Receiving Water Limitations Addressed by a TMDL

-- a.
-A Permittee's full compliance with all requirements and dates for their achievement in an approved Watershed Management Program or enhanced Watershed Management Program EWMP shall constitute a Permittee's compliance with provisions pertaining to applicable interim water quality based effluent limitations and interim receiving water limitations pursuant toin Part VI.E. and Attachments L-R for the pollutant(s) addressed by the approved Watershed Management Program or EWMP. - b.
-Upon notification of a Permittee's intent to develop a WMP or EWMP and prior to approval of its WMP or EWMP, a Permittee's full compliance with all of the following requirements shall constitute a Permittee's compliance with the receiving water limitations provisions in Part V.A., if all the following requirements are met:
+a.
+A Permittee's full compliance with all requirements and dates for their achievement in an approved Watershed Management Program or enhanced Watershed Management Program shall constitute compliance with applicable interim water quality based effluent limitations and interim receiving water limitations pursuant to Part VI.E. and Attachments L-R for the pollutant(s) addressed by the approved Watershed Management Program.